gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency resolution prefers the latest version of a module regardless of whether it has meta-data or not

 In this release, the way that Gradle selects a matching version for a dynamic version, such as `1.2+` or `latest.integration` has changed.
-For the large majority of cases, the result will continue to be the same as previous releases.
+For the large majority of cases, the result will be the same as previous releases.
 However, there may be cases where this change will produce a different result.

 #### Selecting a match for dynamic version criteria

 Previously, Gradle would select a match for a dynamic version by first searching for versions that include a meta-data file, such as a `pom.xml` or an `ivy.xml` file.
-If any such versions were found, Gradle would select the highest version that meets the criteria.
+If any such versions were found, Gradle would select the highest version that meets the criteria and use it.
 If no versions were found with a meta-data file, then Gradle would search again, this time for versions without a meta-data file.
 Gradle would then select the highest version from these.

-There are several problems with this approach: Firstly, it requires two separate repository searches, which can be a performance or stability problem, in particular when multiple repositories need to be searched.
+There are several problems with this approach: Firstly, it requires two separate repository searches, which can be a performance or stability issue, in particular when multiple repositories have to be searched.
 Secondly, this can give unexpected results when the module, for whatever reason, is sometimes published with meta-data and sometimes without meta-data.

-In the 1.10 release, Gradle will now search once for all versions of the module and select the highest version that meets the criteria, regardless of whether the version includes a meta-data file or not.
+In the 1.10 release, Gradle now searches once for all versions of the module and select the highest version that meets the criteria, regardless of whether the version includes a meta-data file or not.

 ## External contributions